stream-zero/shared-docs-common/content/en/docs/fx/Developer_Guide/Build_and_deploy_openAPI.md

 ### Automated Pipeline

 Upon pushing changes to the repository, an automated pipeline is triggered.
+The pipeline is customised for your implementation of the FX Platform.

 This pipeline performs several actions:

 - **Builds the Application**: Compiles your code, ensuring it's ready for deployment.
 - **Runs Tests**: Executes predefined tests to verify the functionality of your application.